 A bone meal is a type of organic fertilizer made from animal bones, usually in powdery form.
 It is phosphorous-rich and beneficial when you use it for flowering and fruit bonsai trees.

 - NPK ratio: 4:16:0

-Oil cake is a byproduct of oil extraction from oil seeds such as cottonseed, canola seed, and soybean.
+Oil cake (link to the online store at Bonsai Boy) is a byproduct of oil extraction from oil seeds such as cottonseed, canola seed, and soybean.
 Once made into fertilizer through fermentation, bonsai oil cake fertilizer is optimal for leaf growth as it is high in nitrogen.
 It releases nutrients slowly as well, providing a steady supply of nutrients for the bonsai tree.

 - NPK ratio (canola): 4:2:1

 Bonsai trees, like all plants, require nutrients to grow and thrive.
 While chemical fertilizers can provide these nutrients, many bonsai enthusiasts prefer to use organic fertilizers instead and you may be one of them.

 Organic fertilizers offer several benefits that make them a great choice for bonsai cultivation including their abilities to: